Wiktoria-23/Jak_dojade/README.md

 ## Implementation
 <p align="justify">
   The project is implemented in C++ without using STL.
 Map is searched using the BFS algorithm that uses priority queue to improve efficiency.
-Additionaly, new cities and their connections are stored in a linked list.
+Additionally, new cities and their connections are stored in a linked list.
 Shortest path between cities is calculated using Dijkstra's algorithm.
 </p>